 tab at the bottom of the map and choosing Disabled Building Access

 The majority of Central Teaching Space Rooms are fitted with Hard of Hearing systems using either Infrared Transmitters or induction loop systems.
-For more information including how to access this technology
+More information on how to access Hard of Hearing technology.

 For more detailed information about building accessibility visit our entry on AccessAble.
 This programme was compiled by trained surveyors and includes text descriptions and images for a range of accessibility issues for every building on campus.